Coronavirus and the impact on your duty of care

 Free Webinar series: Ask the experts

-To support schools during the Coronavirus crisis, we are offering a series of free webinars addressing the issues affecting schools at this time.
+To support schools during the Coronavirus crisis, we ran a series of free webinars addressing the issues affecting schools at this time.

-The webinars feature presentations from some of our expert partners such as Childnet, Winston's Wish and NWG about the key issues and shared good practice on keeping children and young people safe during this time.
+The webinars featured presentations from some of our expert partners such as Childnet, Winston's Wish and NWG about the key issues and shared good practice on keeping children and young people safe.

 Click below to find out more about the series.Find out more

 EduSafe® : Free online wellbeing resources